MAJOR MACRO ECONOMIC INDICATORS

 - Dependence on commodities and Chinese demand

-- Regional disparities (poverty in the Andean and Amazonian regions)
+- Regional disparities (poverty in Andean and Amazon regions)

-- Scale of coca cultivation de and cocaine production
+- Importance of the coca culture and cocaine production

-- Massive informal sector (75% of employment) which is negative for training
+- Massive huge informal sector (75% of employment) not favouring learning

-The government should continue to use its fiscal leeway to support short term growth
+The state should continue to use budgetary leeway to back growth in the short term